joinerda/joinerda.github.io/_posts/2018-12-11-Solving-ODEs-in-Unity.md

 \dot{v} = -(k/m) x
 $$

-The RatesOfChange routine will take as an argument an array of all of the dependent varaiables being integrated, as a 1-D array.
+The RatesOfChange routine will take as an argument an array of all of the dependent variables being integrated, as a 1-D array.
 Anytime we use a standard integrator library, this will be a common practice--to map the variables being integrated to a 1-D array.
 Sometimes this will be fairly straightforward, such as mapping $x$ to position 0 and $v$ to position 1.
 Other systems of ODEs may not be as straight forward to map to a 1-D array.

 ```
 using System.Collections;